 It always goes back to my mother and grandmother.
 The most important thing they taught me is respect for the ingredients, not wasting anything and celebrating the products that you have.

 The Unrivaled Cookbook and Housekeeper’s Guide.
-The author is unknown but people called her Miss Jackson.
-It’s an old nineteenth century cookbook and was one of the first published and written about Creole and Low Country Cuisine.
+The author is unknown, but people called her Miss Jackson.
+It’s an old 19th-century cookbook and was one of the first published and written about Creole and Low Country Cuisine.
 It’s hard to get a copy.
 I’d been looking seven or eight years for one and just found it the other day.

 What's the most important skill you need to be a great cook?

 Vegetable cookery.
 It’s often overlooked, but cooking vegetables is probably the most difficult thing and it’s really a craft that takes forever to master.